mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 The idea and reasons for the concept of of "lazy" or "delayed" operation is discussed at length in various sources on dask (and Spark).
 We refer the reader to (LIST OF A FEW KEY URLS) for more on this general topic.
+The final output, which we chose above to give a new symbol name of :code:`d_compute`, is bag containing the processed data.

 The same construct in Spark, unfortunately, requires a different set of constructs for two reasons:  (1) pyspark demands a functional